 Location/Lieu: Vancouver, BC

-- Post-secondary degree or diploma in health promotion, education, social work, recreation, community development or related area.
+- Post-secondary degree or diploma in health promotion, education, social services, volunteer development, community development or related area.

 - Experience working with the disability community, knowledge of disability issues and/or lived experience of disability will be considered strong assets

 - Experience of providing person centred support to vulnerable people

 - Experience of working with health and social care professionals in a variety of settings

 - Proven expertise in volunteer resources development and volunteer management